sawuer/ramona-js/README.md

 })
 myApp.die(); // use it anywhere if you want "kill" your instance
 ```
-You can also use public props if you want:
+You can also use public prop if you want for instances manipulation:
 ```
-myApp.data.title; // 'Title'
+myApp.ENTRY; // '#myAppName'
-myApp.entry;      // '#myAppName'
+myApp.STATIC.headerTitle; // 'Header'
 ```
 It's all for now!